openaustralia/alavetelitheme/README.md

 If in doubt, ask the team.

+#### Format of state name in authority names

+For state authorities often the name of the state appears in the name of the authority.

+On the [_Art Gallery of NSW_ website](http://www.artgallery.nsw.gov.au/about-us/) they refer to their own name in three different forms: _Art Gallery NSW_, _Art Gallery of New South Wales_, and _Art Gallery of NSW_.
+We're currently using [_Art Gallery of NSW_](https://www.righttoknow.org.au/body/agnsw) because it is commonly used, succinct, and searchable.
+Therefore if the name of the state is in the name of the authority, use the form they use or the form in most common use.

+When you need to choose, use real acronyms (NSW, ACT, WA, SA, NT) but not contractions (use Victoria, Tasmania, and Queensland, not VIC, TAS, or QLD).

 #### Request email

 When collecting the email address that requests to the authority are sent to, we need to find the